-14.0 Anti-Money Laundering Regulation
+15.0 Anti-Money Laundering Regulation

-In addition to the provisions of the requirements prescribed in the KYC Guidelines, the CBN AML document shall also apply to mobile payments service
+In addition to the provisions of the requirements prescribed in the KYC Guidelines, the CBN AML document shall also apply to mobile money service

-The regulatory authorities reserve the right to change the criteria for suspicious transactions reporting in respect of mobile payments as it deemed fit.
-Such amendments shall be communicated by appropriate channel to the mobile payments MMOs and other stakeholders.
+The regulatory authorities reserve the right to change the criteria for suspicious transactions reporting in respect of mobile money as it deemed fit.
+Such amendments shall be communicated by appropriate channels to the mobile money operators and other stakeholders.